AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why are oranges the smartest fruit?
+Why do ducks make great detectives?

-Because they are made to concentrate.
+They always quack the case.
 <!-- JOKE-END -->